HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 Trading outside these windows means trading thin markets where spreads widen, moves are unpredictable, and the institutional footprints that price action analysis depends on simply aren't there.

-"The kill zone isn't a strategy, it's a filter.
-It separates high-probability execution windows from noise."
+"The kill zone is not a strategy.
+It is a filter that separates high-probability execution windows from noise."

 The Two Kill Zones ARIA Uses